ComplexSecurity/knowledge-base/docs/web/basic.md

 Authorization: Basic ZGVtbzpwQDU1dzByZA==
 ```

-> [!WARNING]
+!!! warning
-> Because base64 is easily decoded, Basic authentication should only be used together with other security mechanisms such as HTTPS/SSL.
+    Because base64 is easily decoded, Basic authentication should only be used together with other security mechanisms such as HTTPS/SSL.